Table 6.38 — EEs for EAs whose label begins with C

 _FAMILY

-The designation of a <NON_EMPTY_SET> of closely related Christian religious denominations, often ones which were at one time part of a single movement but are now separate religious denominations; the Christianity denominational family.
+The designation of a <NON_EMPTY_SET> of closely related Christian religious denominations, often ones which were at one time part of a single movement but are now separate religious denominations; Christianity denominational family.

 ADVENTIST Adventist.
 1